kyechou/leagueoflegends/README.md

 requires setting `abi.vsyscall32=0`, which may have a negative impact on the performance of other 32-bit wine applications.

+For more information about setting kernel parameters at run time and preserving changes between reboots, please checkout the documentation of your own distribution.
+Typically you may want to do something like `echo 'abi.vsyscall32 = 0' >> /etc/sysctl.d/99-league.conf`.

 | Arch User Repository (AUR)                                                          | Debian/Ubuntu                                                   | Manual installation    |
 |-------------------------------------------------------------------------------------|-----------------------------------------------------------------|------------------------|
 | [leagueoflegends-git](https://aur.archlinux.org/packages/leagueoflegends-git)       | `./package.sh debian`<br/>`sudo dpkg -i leagueoflegends.deb`    | `sudo make install`    |